bpmct/jetbrains-indexer/docs/coder.md

-# Use shared indexes with a Coder
+# Shared indexes with Coder

-coming soon
+Coming very soon.
+See [#4](https://github.com/bpmct/jetbrains-indexer/issues/4) if you have questions or a use case.